kathamer/MuchToolkit/README.md

 First, you need to install Click and Coinmarketcap.
 Type `pip3 install click`

-Once that has finished type `pip3 install coinmarketcap`
+Once that has finished, type `pip3 install coinmarketcap`

-Then type `git clone https://github.com/DylanHamer/MuchToolkit`
+Then type `git clone https://github.com/DylanHamer/MuchToolkit` or download the ZIP file and extract that.

-Then just type `./MuchToolkit.py` to run MuchToolkit
+Then just type `python3 MuchToolkit.py` to run MuchToolkit

 ### List of commands
 help              | Show this message